Our Services - Residential Property Inspections

 Pre-purchase and Pre-sale building Inspections are undertaken, and reports are written, in strict adherence to New Zealand Standard NZS4306-2005 Residential Property Inspection.

 All inspections are visual and non-invasive meaning the structure will not be damaged or tampered with to provide results.

 Common problem areas and any suspect areas of moisture build-up or damp are tested using a Trotec T660 non-invasive moisture meter, backed up by a Flir C5 thermal imaging camera, at no extra charge.
 Electrical testing of sockets is included, using a Cabac polarity tester.

 Building inspections report on significant defects, particular attributes, gradual deterioration, and any significant maintenance required.
 A Certificate of Inspection will be provided for residential building inspections.

-On the day: please ensure any dogs on site are restrained, and that access has been provided to sub-floor hatches and roof-space hatches.
+On the day: please ensure any dogs on site are restrained, and that access has been provided to sub-floor hatches and roof-space hatches, and all other areas to be inspected.
 Furniture and personal items will not be moved by the inspectors, to avoid damage.
 We take lots of photos on the day, however we endeavor to avoid taking photos of people/personal items where possible, and/or will not include these in the final report (or will crop photos).
 We also do not walk on roofs - both to avoid damage to roofing material and to adhere to the Health & Safety at Work Act; inspection and photos are undertaken from a ladder around the perimeter of the roof where accessible.